EmbeddedEnterprises/burrow/README.md

 A go build system that uses glide for dependency management.

 Commands:
-   init, create           Create a new burrow project. clone                  Clone a git repository into your GOPATH and create a symbolic link in your current location. get                    Install a dependency in the vendor folder and add it to the glide yaml. fetch, ensure, f, e    Get all dependencies from the lock file to reproduce a build. update, u, up          Update all dependencies from the yaml file and update the lock file.
+   init, create           Initializes a directory as a burrow project. new                    Creates a new folder that contains an empty burrow project. clone                  Clone a git repository into your GOPATH and create a symbolic link in your current location when not inside GOPATH. get                    Install a dependency in the vendor folder and add it to the glide yaml. fetch, ensure, f, e    Get all dependencies from the lock file to reproduce a build. update, u, up          Update all dependencies from the yaml file and update the lock file.